abhiranjan2429/learning-vehicleparkingapp/README.md

     this will give the parking time amount.

   ## Config
     Before the running the application goto pkg/pconstant/constant.go.
-Here you can change the Configuration to serve you environment.
+Here you can change the Configuration to serve you need.
       // excuse the way the config file is implemented in comming time will be moved to ENV variable and .yaml file.

   ## Known Issue